zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 _Note:_ **[vim-patch.sh](https://github.com/neovim/neovim/blob/master/scripts/vim-patch.sh)** automates these steps for you.
 Use it!

+- Install [hub](https://github.com/github/hub) or git-hub if you want to use `vim-patch.sh` to create PRs automatically
+    - There should be a [configuration file](https://github.com/github/hub/issues/978) `~/.config/hub` when you are using 2FA in GitHub
 - The pull request *title* should include `vim-patch:8.0.xxxx` (no whitespace)
 - The [*commit message*](https://github.com/neovim/neovim/commit/4ccf1125ff569eccfc34abc4ad794044c5ab7455) should include:
     - A token indicating the Vim patch number, formatted as follows: <br/>